Skip to content

 Compliance audit (e.g., ISO 27001)£2,500 – £5,000+Certification preparation

-For businesses on managed IT contracts, audit services are often included or available at a significantly reduced cost.
-Connection Technologies bundles regular security assessments into our managed IT packages, giving you ongoing protection rather than a once-a-year snapshot.
+If you are on a managed IT contract, audit services are often included or heavily discounted.
+Connection Technologies bundles regular security assessments into our managed IT packages — ongoing protection, not a once-a-year snapshot.

 How to Prepare Your Business for an IT Security Audit